-If you are filing with the Commission, you may use your own computer-generated form if it provides for disclosure of all the information required on the Commission's form and if it is substantially identical in paper size, color, layout, and format.
-A substitute form that is substantially identical to the Commission's prescribed form may be submitted for pre-approval by the Commission's executive director.
+If you are filing with the Commission, and you are eligible to claim an exemption to electronic filing, you may use your own computer-generated form if it provides for disclosure of all the information required on the Commission's form and it is substantially identical in paper size, color, layout, and format.
+A substitute form that is substantially identical to the Commission's prescribed form must be submitted for pre-approval by the Commission's executive director.